Gimly-Blockchain/rn-did-siop-example-app/README.md

 Once the demo app has loaded, you will land in camera mode.
 Now you can scan a QR code from the screen, after which you are prompted for approval by biometrics like the fingerprint scanner or face recognition.

-When approved the website will grant you access to the protected sections.
+When approved the demo website will grant you access to the protected sections.